0n1udra/TenseiPy/README.md

 NOTE: Game will display ASCII art, adjust window size accordingly.
 Recommend Fullscreening.

+NOTE: If playing on GNU/Linux/Mac systems, the `game.save` file might be saved where the shell opens up. i.e. save file might be in user's home folder or somewhere else instead of where actual game executable is located.
+Will try to fix in future.

 # TODO
 - Add skills, and Items
 - Continue Chapter 2 Story...